akhilkumarmengani/mystoreapp-complete/README.md

 - User need to give valid information before placing the order.

-- ![#1589F0] Please refer to documentation for dependencies, project architecture, and pipeline`#1589F0`
+Please refer to documentation for dependencies, project architecture, and pipeline